AZORES – The Trip

 Furnas Lake.
 On the opposite shore of the lagoon are fumarolas where the locals cook the famous Cozido das Furnas (Furnas stew) for about 6-7 hours.
 A mix of pork, veal, chicken, blood sausage and vegetables like sweet potato, kale or cabbage, quite bland and dry.

 Vila Franca Islet.
-Home to a stage of the Red Bull Cliff Diving World Series, popular sunbathing place in almost full-circle bay perfect for swimming or snorkelling.
+Home to a stage of the Red Bull Cliff Diving World Series, popular sunbathing place in an almost full-circle bay perfect for swimming or snorkelling.
 Regular ferries.
 8E.

 Gorreana (tea plantations).
 Working since 1883, one of only two tea plantations in Europe.
 Black and green tea.
 Overlooks ocean.
 One hour to hike up to tea estate.
 Free tea.